 Should a mattress ever be soaked to remove stains?

 No. Too much moisture can reach the inner layers, slow down drying, and leave the mattress smelling worse later.
+For crib mattresses, excess moisture can also create an unsafe sleep surface, so it is important to keep cleaning methods light and allow full drying before use.

 What if the stain lightens but does not disappear?